nikodraca/waylt/README.md

 ### Deploy

+1. Bump the package version in `package.json`
-1. First run the build command (see `Distribution`)
+2. First run the build command (see `Distribution`)
-2. Run `yarn electron:deploy`.
+3. Run `yarn electron:deploy`.
 Make sure you have an `electron-builder.yml` file locally that looks like this:

 ```yml
 appId: com.example.waylt